minity-script/minity/docs/SYNTAX.md

 hello()
 ````
 ### Setting the namespace
-Most mclang statements requires a namespace to be set.
+Most minity statements requires a namespace to be set.
 This will among other things determine where `.mcfunction` files are located, and namespaced identifiers for your variables, scores, etc.
 ````
 namespace tutorial          // applies from this point on